The Modeling Cognition page was last changed on September 23, 2017.

 Lab Directors: Frank E. Ritter, David Reitter

-We have started five major projects in 2015.
+We are running several major projects.
 While some openings have been filled, there are still opportunities for future graduate students.
 Please be in touch for more information.

 - Building trauma triage tutors for Air Force nurses and extending learning theory